chdero00/DimDiaASQ-Dataset-Pipeline/README.md

-# DimDiaASQ-Dataset-Pipeline
+# Chinese-Dialogue-Scraper
-A two-stage data processing pipeline for constructing the Traditional Chinese DimDiaASQ (Dimensional Dialogue Aspect-based Sentiment Quadruple) dataset from YouTube comments.

-# DimDiaASQ Dataset Construction Pipeline

-## Project Title
+## Project Overview
-Constructing the Traditional Chinese DimDiaASQ (Dimensional Dialogue Aspect-based Sentiment Quadruple) Dataset and Prediction Model
+This repository contains a high-performance data processing pipeline designed to construct a large-scale **Traditional Chinese Dimensional Sentiment Dialogue Dataset**.
+The tool focuses on extracting complex multi-turn conversations from social media platforms to support advanced Natural Language Processing (NLP) tasks, specifically in the field of Aspect-Based Sentiment Analysis (ABSA).

 ## Research Objective
-This project aims to build a novel Chinese dialogue dataset by integrating the concepts of DiaASQ (Dialogue Aspect-based Sentiment Quadruple) and DimABSA (Dimensional Aspect-based Sentiment Analysis).
-The primary task is to predict the sentiment quadruple `(target, aspect, opinion, intensity)` from multi-turn dialogues.
-Unlike traditional polarity classification (positive/negative/neutral), `intensity` here consists of continuous numerical values representing `Valence` and `Arousal`.
-The final prediction target is formatted as: `(target, aspect, opinion, valence#arousal)`.

-## Current Research Setup
-1.  **Data Source:** YouTube comment sections (fetched via YouTube API v3).
-2.  **Domains:** Laptops, Mobile Phones, Hotels, and Restaurants (currently prioritizing Traditional Chinese review/unboxing videos).
-3.  **Valence & Arousal Calculation:** The supervising professor has provided an automated tool for calculating Valence and Arousal values.
-Therefore, manual annotation of VA values is not required.
-The research focuses on accurately extracting Targets (entities), Aspects, and Opinions from dialogues, which are then processed by the professor's tool to generate VA labels.
+The primary goal of this research is to develop a predictive model capable of identifying sentiment quadruples `(target, aspect, opinion, intensity)` within multi-turn dialogues.
+Unlike traditional categorical sentiment analysis, this project utilizes **Dimensional Emotion Models** (Valence and Arousal) to provide a more granular understanding of user emotions in a conversational context.

-## Current Engineering Progress: Dataset Construction Pipeline
+## Technical Architecture: Two-Stage Pipeline
-A complete "two-stage" data preprocessing pipeline has been implemented in Python, successfully converting flat YouTube comments into multi-turn Dialogue Trees that meet strict DiaASQ standards.
+The system implements a rigorous "two-stage" pipeline to transform flat, noisy comment data into structured, high-quality dialogue trees.

-### Stage 1: Loose Scraping
+### Stage 1: Systematic Data Acquisition
-* **Method:** Automatically fetching comments from videos in specific domain playlists via the YouTube API.
+* **Methodology:** Automated extraction of comment threads from curated domain-specific video playlists via the YouTube Data API v3.
-* **Filtering:** Retaining only comment threads with `totalReplyCount >= 4` (meaning the entire thread has at least 5 utterances).
+* **Heuristic Filtering:** To ensure conversational depth, the system only retains threads with a `totalReplyCount >= 4`, ensuring each sample contains at least 5 distinct utterances.
-* **Output:** Flattened JSON data preserving the original `text` and `@username`, with `reply_to` defaulting to the top-level comment (`utt_id: 0`).
-A `domain` label is automatically added for cross-domain evaluation.
+* **Metadata Management:** Each dialogue is automatically tagged with domain labels (e.g., Electronics, Hospitality) to facilitate cross-domain model evaluation.

-### Stage 2: Dialogue Topology Reconstruction & Denoising
+### Stage 2: Topology Reconstruction & Linguistic Denoising
-* **Entity Alignment & Reply Relationship Reconstruction:** Utilizing dynamic string matching algorithms to scan for `@username` within the `text`, recursively searching backward for previous speakers to correctly map the `reply_to` of child comments to their corresponding `utt_id`.
-This successfully reconstructs the $n \rightarrow m$ dialogue tree structure (Utterance-to-Utterance).
+* **Dialogue Tree Building:** Implements a dynamic string-matching algorithm to resolve `@username` mentions, recursively mapping reply-to relationships to reconstruct the $n \rightarrow m$ dialogue topology.
-* **Text Denoising & Span Alignment Safeguards:**
+* **Advanced Text Cleaning:**
-    * Precisely removing `@username` to prevent interference with the attention mechanisms of future Pre-trained Language Models (PLMs).
+    * **PLM Optimization:** Precision removal of social mentions to prevent attention-mechanism interference in Pre-trained Language Models.
-    * Retaining Emojis, as they contain strong Valence and Arousal features.
+    * **Feature Preservation:** Retains Emojis and punctuation, which serve as critical features for Valence and Arousal estimation.
-    * Handling newline characters: Using regular expressions to replace all continuous `\r` and `\n` with a single full-width comma `，`, and compressing redundant spaces.
-This completely resolves potential character misalignment issues when annotating T-A-O span indices (Start/End Index) in the future.
-* **Topology Filtering (Aligning with DiaASQ standards):**
-    * Using DFS (Depth-First Search) algorithms to calculate dialogue tree depth and leaf node count.
-    * Strict filtering criteria: Total nodes limited to `5 ~ 12`, maximum tree depth of `3 ~ 5` levels, and branches (leaf nodes) $\ge$ `2`.
-Low-quality or one-way dialogues that do not meet these conditions are discarded.
+    * **Span Alignment:** Uses regular expressions to normalize whitespace and line breaks, preventing character-index misalignment during the annotation of Target-Aspect-Opinion spans.
+* **Structural Validation:** Utilizes **Depth-First Search (DFS)** algorithms to enforce strict topology standards (Nodes: 5-12, Depth: 3-5, Leaf Nodes $\ge$ 2), discarding low-quality or linear conversations.

+## Requirements & Usage
+This pipeline is built with Python and utilizes the `google-api-python-client`.
+It is designed for academic researchers requiring structured conversational data for sentiment and emotion-related NLP tasks.